Lesson #3

 C Position Chant

 We learned ‘C POSITION’ this week which means our right “Thumb’s on Middle C and a finger for each key!"
 When we are in ‘C Position’ each finger is assigned to play the note it is sitting on.
 We will sing this chant A LOT in class!
 This week we practiced floating our bubble hands over the keys and then letting them land on ‘C Position’.
-Continue this at home!
+Continue finding C position at home.

 I've added a fun matching game to the download area on my website!
 Go to